kennytilton/MatrixJS/js/matrixjs/readme.md

 When a cell used in a computation changes in value, any rules that used that cell in their most recent computation are re-run to compute new values.
 Yes, Virginia, the dependency graph changes dynamically to minimize re-calculation.
 This propagation cascades recursively, stopping when a cell has no dependents or recomputes the same value as from the prior computation.

-> Example (adding an intermediate cell to our example): the "core status" property is "OK" or "not good" depending on the core temperature.
-The dashboard background color and a klaxon alarm derive their states from the core status.
+> Example (adding an intermediate cell to our example): the `coreStatus` property is "OK" or "not good" depending on the core temperature.
+The dashboard background color and a klaxon alarm derive their states from `coreStatus`.
 Suppose we are at one billion degrees and the dashboard is red and the klaxon is sounding.
-If the temperature increases to one billion and one, the core status rule runs to consider the new value but again decides on "not good", so the formulae for the dashboard color and klaxon do not re-run.
+If the temperature increases to one billion and one, the `coreStatus` rule runs to consider the new value but again decides on "not good", so the formulae for the dashboard color and klaxon do not re-run.

 Next.
 When cells change value, programmable observers manifest the changed matrix world to the real world (if only the browser DOM).

 > Example: code in an observer on the `clanging` property of a matrix klaxon uses a real device's interface to turn it on or off.
-A differnt observer on the backgroundColor property executes `[dashboard DO].style.backgroundColor = [new-value]`.
+A different observer on the backgroundColor property executes `[dashboard DOM].style.backgroundColor = [new-value]`.

 ## So why "matrix"?
 This dataflow library provides an environment in which the developer can arrange for a proxy nuclear powerplant to take form.
 The matrix powerplant runs by itself given: